Student Account Policies and Procedures

 Refund and Liability Policies

-If a student withdraws from a term, takes a leave of absence after the start of term, or is dismissed from Manhattan College, then the school may be required to return all or some portion of federal funds awarded to the student.
+If a student withdraws from a term (official or unofficial), takes a leave of absence after the start of term, or is dismissed from Manhattan College, then the school may be required to return all or some portion of federal funds awarded to the student.
 The student may be eligible for a refund for a portion of the tuition, fees, and room and board paid to the College depending on the refund/liability schedule and the determined official withdrawal date.
 Students must complete an official “Withdrawal from College” form.

 Failure to attend class and/or failure to notify the Office of the Dean and Office of the Registrar does not constitute an official withdrawal.
 Also, failure to make or complete payment does not constitute official withdrawal.
 Students who never attend or stop attending classes and fail to file the official paperwork mandated by College policy are responsible for 100% of tuition and fees.